 May 29, 1995 - Hour 2 of Midmorning, featuring Voices of Minnesota with Harold Stassen; Rev. G. F. Thompson, the author of Slow Miracles: Urban Women Fighting for Liberation; Paul Huber's transcription of Ludwig Senfl's Costi regis nata premiered at Luther College Collegium Musicum.

-May 31, 1995 - Hour 2 of Midday, featuring Voices of Minnesota.
-Interview with former Federal Judge Miles Lord.
-Now a personal injury attorney, Lord says he is in excellent health and having a very good time when he spoke with the FM news station's Gary Eichten.
+May 31, 1995 - As part of the Voices of Minnesota series, MPR’s Gary Eichten interviews former Federal Judge Miles Lord.
+Now a personal injury attorney, Lord says he is in excellent health and having a very good time.